Phyllostegia mollis

-Phyllostegia mollis, the Waianae Range phyllostegia, is a species of flowering plant in the mint family, Lamiaceae, that is endemic to Hawaiʻi.
+Phyllostegia mollis, the Waianae Range phyllostegia, is a species of flowering plant in the family Lamiaceae that is endemic to Hawaiʻi.
 It can be found in mesic and wet forests at elevations of 450–1830 m on the islands of Maui and Oʻahu.
 Some authors consider it to be an Oahu endemic, with the Maui populations belonging to a separate species, Phyllostegia pilosa.
 By 2003 there were fewer than 40 individuals remaining.
 It is threatened by habitat loss.